 - Purchase the complete Expat Arrivals Seattle Guide (PDF)

-One of the most important tasks facing expats moving to Seattle will be finding a home.
-While expats are able to purchase property in the USA, most prefer to rent, at least initially.
+One of the first tasks facing expats moving to Seattle will be finding a home.
+While expats are able to purchase property in the US, most prefer to rent, at least initially.

-While the cost of living in Seattle is generally low in comparison to the rest of the USA, accommodation doesn’t come cheap.
-In fact, rental costs in Seattle are some of the most expensive in the USA.
-Expats will find that with growing numbers of people moving to Seattle, from both within the country and abroad, there is a shortage of rental properties.
+While the cost of living in Seattle is generally low in comparison to the rest of the US, accommodation doesn’t come cheap.
+In fact, rental costs in Seattle are some of the most expensive in the country.
+Also, expats will find that with growing numbers of people moving to Seattle, from both within the country and abroad, there is a shortage of rental properties.

 Types of accommodation in Seattle